zhangce/elementary/README.md

 1.2 Installation

-To install Mia::Elementary, go to the folder mia, and type in
+To install Mia::Elementary, first set environment variables.

-    $ cmake .

 You may need to set environment variable BOOST_ROOT.
 If there are multiple installtions of boost on your machine, you may want to pass -D Boost_PROGRAM_OPTIONS_LIBRARY=<path> to select the correct boost to use.
+You may also need to set environment variable JAVA_HOME as path to the JDK installation.

+Go to the folder mia, and type in

+    $ cmake .

 The following lines should prompt: